johnbrc/MPD-Distribution/modules/MPD-FH/MPD-FH.md/MPD-FH.md

 ### Loss of generational momentum ###

-Withal, history also teaches us that momentum, once gained, does not continue inevitably.
-Many messianic movements began well, but are today, sadly, only historical footnotes.
+History teaches us that momentum, once gained, does not continue inevitably.
+Many messianic movements began well, yet today are, sadly, only historical footnotes.
 Others continue institutionally, yet without any real sense of spiritual renewal, generational momentum or confidence in challenging cultural and social idols.

-It may be surmised then, that maintaining the momentum of generational discipleship requires a persistent focus upon personal, social and cultural transformation.
-Vision must be imparted that is capable of gripping the hearts of others and forming them into faithful, active disciples:
+Maintaining the momentum of generational discipleship requires a persistent focus upon personal, social and cultural transformation.
+The Messiah is at work, by his Spirit, amongst the corruption in society, behind its social, political, economic and religious walls and beside its filthy gutters.
+From there he calls his co-workers to come alongside him in his work of redemption and transformation of individuals, families, marriages, partnerships, communities, organisations, structures, workplaces and working practices.

+### Renewal of movement ###

+Accordingly, any messianic movement or community that earnestly desires spiritual renewal needs to place visionary, generational discipleship at the heart of its spirituality and practical formation.

+Disciples must be invited, formed and sent forth as part of a *world-facing* movement.
+Such a goal requires much more than the maintenance of congregational activity.
+It requires more than learning to care for one another, within messianic communities.
+The goal is to be part of a movement of disciples responding to God's call to *serve his eternal purpose*, amongst a world of lost, hurting, confused, oppressed, fear-filled and idol-bound populations.

+Establishing such a transformational movement requires a vision capable of gripping the hearts of others and forming them into faithful disciples:

 -	committed to significant personal and social renewal
 -	persistent and determined to turn vision into reality
 -	operating as co-workers—not selfishly ambitious individuals
 -	active in forming other faithful disciples.

-Only in this way can a visionary, discipling movement become authentically established.

-### Renewal of movement ###

-Accordingly, any messianic movement or community that earnestly desires spiritual renewal needs to place visionary, generational discipleship at the heart of its spirituality and practical formation.

-Disciples must be invited, formed and sent forth as part of a *world-facing* movement.
-The goal is much more than the maintenance of congregational activity.
-It is more than learning to serve one another, within messianic communities.
-The goal is to be part of a movement of disciples responding to God's call to serve his eternal purpose, amongst a world of lost, hurting, confused, oppressed, fear-filled and idol-bound populations.

-Amongst the corruption in society, behind its social, political, economic and religious walls and beside its filthy gutters, there the Messiah is at work, by his Spirit.
-From there he calls his co-workers to come alongside him in his work of redemption and transformation of individuals, families, marriages, partnerships, communities, organisations, structures, workplaces and working practices.

 ## Anointed Community  ##

-To make possible such an otherwise impossibly-high calling, messianic discipleship provides a unique ingredient that no other philosophy, ideology or faith can provide: the dynamic of the indwelling Spirit of the Messiah.
+To make possible the realisation of such a high calling, messianic discipleship provides a unique ingredient that no other philosophy, ideology or faith can provide: the dynamic of the indwelling Spirit of the Messiah.

 Through the Spirit, the covenant community is transformed into a *charismatic community*—a group of people endowed with spiritual gifts profoundly shaped to liberate human beings from idolatry and the allegiances and falsehoods that compete against the knowledge of God.[^fn13]